Jazuwu00/jazuwu00/README.md

 ### 🔭 Front-End Developer passionate about building beautiful and functional web applications.

-- ⚛️ Focused on modern technologies like React & TypeScript
+- ⚛️ Focused on technologies like React & TypeScript

+---

+See my <a href="https://jazuwu00.github.io/">Web page</a> :)

 ---